babaohuang/GeminiProChat/README.md

 ## Acknowledgements

-This project is inspired by and based on the following open-source projects:
+This project is inspired by and based on the following open-source project:

 - [ChatGPT-Demo](https://github.com/anse-app/chatgpt-demo) - For the foundational codebase and features.